Efficient Inference on High-Dimensional Linear Models with Missing Outcomes

 where $\norm{\beta_0}_0 = \sum_{k=1}^d \mathbbm{1}_{\{\beta_{0k} \neq 0\}} = s_{\beta} \ll d$.

 \item The missingness indicator $R$ is conditionally independent of $Y$ given $X$. \end{enumerate} \end{assumption}

-Assumption~\ref{assump:basic}(a) is standard in high-dimensional statistics, and the sparse linear model can be extended to sparse additive models \citep{ravikumar2009sparse} and partially linear models \citep{muller2015partial,belloni2019valid}; however, such generalizations are beyond the scope of this paper.
+Assumption~\ref{assump:basic}(a) is standard in high-dimensional statistics.
+On the one hand, the sparse linear model can be extended to sparse additive models \citep{ravikumar2009sparse} and partially linear models \citep{muller2015partial,belloni2019valid}.
+On the other hand, our proposed debiasing method can be generalized to handle heteroscedastic errors; see \autoref{subsec:debias_method}.
+However, developing theory for these generalizations is beyond the scope of this paper.
 Assumption~\ref{assump:basic}(b) is common in the missing data literature \citep{tsiatis2007semiparametric,little2019statistical} and is related to the ignorability or unconfoundedness condition in causal inference \citep{imbens2004nonparametric}.
 Under the MAR assumption, the propensity score $\pi(Y, X) := \mathrm{P}(R=1|Y, X)$ depends only on the covariate vector $X$ so that $\pi(Y, X) \equiv \pi(X) := \mathrm{P}(R=1| X)$, which can thus be estimated from the fully observed data $\{(X_i,R_i)\}_{i=1}^n$ \citep{rosenbaum1983central}.

-Under Assumption~\ref{assump:basic}, our proposed debiasing method directly infers the regression function $m_0(x)=x^T\beta_0$ by combining a Lasso pilot estimate of $\beta_0$ based on the complete-case data with a bias correction term based on the weighted residuals of the Lasso regression.
+Under Assumption~\ref{assump:basic}, our proposed debiasing method directly infers the regression function $m_0(x)=x^T\beta_0$ by combining a Lasso pilot estimate of $\beta_0\in \mathbb{R}^d$ based on the complete-case data with a bias correction term based on the weighted residuals of the Lasso regression.
 The weights depend on estimates of the propensity scores $\pi(X_i),i=1,...,n$ and are obtained as the solution to a convex debiasing program which trades off bias and variance in a mean-squared-error-optimal way; see \autoref{fig:debias_illustration}(b,c) for a preview.

 A crucial difference between the existing works of debiasing the Lasso estimate in the literature \citep{zhang2014confidence,van2014asymptotically,javanmard2014confidence,javanmard2014hypothesis} and our proposal is that we focus our inference on the scalar regression function $m_0(x)=x^T\beta_0$ but not the high-dimensional regression (coefficient) vector $\beta_0\in \mathbb{R}^d$.
 By considering $m_0(x)$, we are able to conduct inference on any individual regression coefficient by setting $x$ equal to a standard basis vector in $\mathbb{R}^d$ as well as on joint effects of several regression coefficients.
 Additionally, inferring $m_0(x)$ itself is more computationally efficient than inferring the regression vector $\beta_0$.